tilburgsciencehub/website/content/topics/Automation/AI/Gpt-models/github-copilot.md

 ---
-tutorialtitle: "GitHub Copilot in RStudio"
+tutorialtitle: "GitHub Copilot in RStudio and VS Code"
+type: "github-copilot-in-rstudio"
-title: "GitHub Copilot in RStudio"
+title: "GitHub Copilot in RStudio and VS Code"
 description: "Learning what GitHub Copilot is, how and why it can be used"
-keywords: "setup, RStudio, R, GitHub, GitHub Copilot, AI"
+keywords: "setup, RStudio, R, VSC, VS Code, GitHub, GitHub Copilot, AI"
 weight: 2
 draft: false
 aliases:
 - /learn/copilot
-- /topics/github-copilot-in-rstudio/
+- /tutorials/github-copilot-in-rstudio/

 ---

 ## Overview

-In this tutorial you will learn what GitHub Copilot is and how it can be used for you research in RStudio.
+In this tutorial you will learn what GitHub Copilot is and how it can be used for you research in RStudio and Visual Studio Code (VS Code).

 ## What is GitHub Copilot